When the 3rd period is too much to take!

 “What better way to pass the day than drinking a tall glass of whisky and beer on ice at Buddy K’s.”
 (Most commonly called a Boilermaker/ Originated in Butte, Montana, in the 1890’s, then-called a “Sean O’Farrell” and drunk by copper miners after shift in the heyday of America’s first major industrial city.
 No ice cubes back then though!)

-That’s what Mom said last Saturday evening, as we were winding down after a week of hanging out and watching over Granddaughter at our home while Big Sis is solo-backpacking in faraway Thailand.
-Fortunately all went well, which is not always the case when living in TCHC where anything can happen to spoil the mood at any given moment.
+That’s what Mom said Saturday evening back in March, as we were winding down after a week of watching over Granddaughter at our humble abode while Big Sis was away solo-backpacking in faraway Thailand.
+Fortunately all went well with the little one, which is not always the case when living in TCHC where anything can happen to spoil the mood at any given moment.

 “Even better when it’s free,” Buddy quipped, in regards to her choice of beverage.

 Never did like the lick of beer or wine spilled on the floor.
 And I won’t forget that summer afternoon 13 years ago when we lived on the top floor in the biggest apartment of all at Warden & Sheppard Avenue East, a short walk to the McD’s and a most delicious upscale Italian Bistro.
 Did u know that year in the very same neighborhood I was run over by a car?
 My fault; nevertheless a traumatic near-death experience and another tail to tell.
 On that lazy day when Mother went to take a pee, leaving me tied under the shade of a tree beside her lawn chair next to the fence surrounding the out-door pool, I bypassed my water bowl, pushed over the carefully placed thermos full of Mudslide and slurped it all in a jiffy.
 A blend of Kahlua, Irish Cream, Vodka, and Chocolate!
 Not a good mix for a dog.
 Knocked me out for hours and gave wicked diarrhea for 2 days.